February 4, 2026 | Real Estate Advice

 Share This Post:

-A common question families ask is whether a Power of Attorney can sell a home.
-The answer is yes in some cases—but only under specific conditions.
+One question families ask often is whether a Power of Attorney can sell a house.
+The answer is yes, in some cases, but only under specific conditions.
+Because this involves both legal authority and a family member’s home, it’s worth understanding exactly where the line sits before a sale moves forward.

 • The homeowner is alive